Density Estimation in Infinite Dimensional Exponential Families: Density Estimation in : Well-specified Case

-\subsection{Range space assumption}
+\subsection{Range Space Assumption}

-While Theorems~\ref{Thm:rates} and \ref{Thm:density} are satisfactory from the point of view of consistency, it is not clear whether the obtained rates are minimax optimal.
-The minimax optimality is closely tied to the smoothness assumptions on $f_0$, which in our case is the \emph{range space assumption}, i.e., $f_0\in \Cal{R}(C^\beta)$ for some $\beta>0$, and which is quite different from the classical smoothness conditions that appear in non-parametric function estimation.
+While Theorems~\ref{Thm:rates} and \ref{Thm:density} are satisfactory from the point of view of consistency, we believe the presented rates are possibly not minimax optimal since these rates are valid for any RKHS that satisfies the conditions \textbf{(A)}--\textbf{(D)} and does not capture the smoothness of $k$ (and therefore the corresponding $\eu{H}$).
+In other words, the rates presented in Theorems~\ref{Thm:rates} and \ref{Thm:density} should depend on the decay rate of the eigenvalues of $C$ which in turn effectively captures the smoothness of $\eu{H}$.
+However, we are not able to obtain such a result---see the remark following the proof of Theorem~\ref{Thm:rates} for a discussion.
+While these rates do not reflect the intrinsic smoothness of $\eu{H}$, they are obtained under the smoothness assumption, i.e., \emph{range space condition} that $f_0\in\Cal{R}(C^\beta)$ for some $\beta>0$.
+This condition is quite different from the classical smoothness conditions that appear in non-parametric function estimation.
 While the range space assumption has been made in various earlier works (e.g., \cite{Caponnetto-07,Smale-07,Fukumizu-13} in the context of non-parametric least square regression), in the following, we investigate the implicit smoothness assumptions that it makes on $f_0$ in our context.
 To this end, first it is easy to show (see the proof of Proposition~\ref{Thm:interpolation} in Section~\ref{sec:interpolate}) that